qdrant/landing_page/qdrant-landing/content/articles/binary-quantization.md

 We're setting `indexing_threshold` to 0 i.e. disabling the indexing to zero.
 This allows faster uploads of vectors and payloads.
 We will turn it back on down below, once all the data is loaded

-We're changing the `default_segment_number` to 5.
-Segment numbers influence the number of graph nodes in the underlying HNSW index, thereby indirectly influencing the memory efficiency.

 #### Next, we upload our vectors to this and then enable indexing:

 ```python